IBRX Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on IBRX specifically: IBRX IV at 102.36% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 29.35% (roughly $2.33 on the underlying).
+Why this butterfly structure on IBRX specifically: IBRX IV at 71.40% is on the cheap side of its 1-year range, which favors premium-buying structures like a IBRX butterfly, with a market-implied 1-standard-deviation move of approximately 20.47% (roughly $1.54 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated IBRX expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on IBRX should anchor to the underlying notional of $7.94 per share and to the trader's directional view on IBRX stock.
+Position sizing on IBRX should anchor to the underlying notional of $7.54 per share and to the trader's directional view on IBRX stock.

 IBRX butterfly setup

-The IBRX butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With IBRX near $7.94, the first option leg uses a $7.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The IBRX butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With IBRX at $7.54 on that close, the first option leg uses a $7.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed IBRX chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 IBRX shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)